 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 113,568 horizontal wells in 12 US states, through May 2019.
-Cumulative oil and gas production from these wells reached 11.5 billion bbl and 131.7 Tcf of natural gas.
-West Virginia is deselected in most dashboards, as it has a greater reporting lag.
-Oklahoma is for now only available in our subscription services.
+These interactive presentations contain the latest oil & gas production data from 137,397 horizontal wells in 13 US states, through May 2020.
+Cumulative oil and gas production from these wells reached 15.0 billion bbl and 170 Tcf of natural gas.
+Ohio and West Virginia are also included, as both just released Q2 production data.

 This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
 The oil basins are preselected and the wells are grouped by the year in which production started.

-Early next week we will have a new post on North Dakota, which will release July production data for almost all wells (already available in our subscription services).
+Early next week we will have a new post on North Dakota, which just released July production data for almost all wells (already available in our subscription services).
 Production in the state recovered further in July by over 100 thousand bo/d.

 - Arkansas Oil & Gas Commission